moayad-star/stepsy/TRICKS.md

 By default, the app estimates your step length using your height (`height × 0.414`) to calculate distance.
 However, you can manually override this value in the **Step Length** setting.

-This is helpful if you've measured your actual stride length or if your walking style differs from average—due to training routines, physical differences, or personal calibration needs.
+This is helpful if you've measured your actual stride length or if your walking style differs from average due to training routines, physical differences, or personal calibration needs.

 Find this option under **Three-dot menu › Settings**.